jh2946/terraform-demo/README.md

 terraform apply
 ```

 The apply command may take up to 15 minutes.
+Locate the freshly created EC2 instance in your AWS account and copy the public IP address, then visit `http://<public-ip>` in your browser.